samreis/samreis/README.md

 Hey! 🙋🏻‍♀️

 My name is Samantha Reis.
 I'm a Brazilian computer science student (and I love it!) who's passionate about solving problems and learning new skills.
 I'm always open to new challenges and ready to face changes! ‍🚀

+"Make things as simple as possible.
+But don't limit yourself to the simplest things."

 #

-"Make things as simple as possible.
-But don't limit yourself to the simplest things." sparklesbrain

 <div align="center">
   <a href="https://github.com/samreis">